 Ethylene Dichloride (a.k.a.
 EDC, 1,2-Dichloroethane, DCE) is the most produced chlorinated hydrocarbon by a wide margin.
 It is a colorless liquid with an odor that resembles chloroform.
-It is mainly used to produce vinyl chloride monomer (VCM), starting material in the production polyvinyl chloride (PVC), one of the highest commercialized plastic polymers worldwide.
+It was first produced by the Society of Dutch Chemists in 1794 using olefiant and chlorine gas and was also know as "Dutch Oil" in old chemistry.

 Intratec offers professional, easy-to-understand reports examining Ethylene Dichloride production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (Q2 2019).